comtechnet/savemysn/README.md

 Database (sn account Database; i.e., Facebook ...)
 Data is stored in mongodb atlas cluster - using an authorized google login / Company name in mongodb is xxxxxxxx (SledgeSoft for example)

-Development
+Development ...
-Only the production database works for now ... but frontend can run locally Todo
+Only the production database works for now ... but the frontend can run locally Todo
 Try to get rid of all any typing
 Tasks ...